nortonph/call-timing/README.md

 1. If not already installed, get the latest version of Python 3.7 (will not run in 3.8) through your package manager or download from https://www.python.org/downloads/
 2. Clone this repository and navigate to the main directory of your local copy (the directory containing run_all.py)
 3. Create a python environment (e.g. using pip):

 `python3.7 -m venv ctm_env`

-3. Activate the environment:
+4. Activate the environment:

 `source ctm_env/bin/activate`

-4. Update some packages:
+5. Update some packages:

-`pip install -U pip setuptools~=58.0 wheel`
+`pip install -U pip setuptools~=57.0 wheel`

 6. Install required packages:

-`pip install -r requirements.py`
+`pip install -r requirements.txt`

 7. To reproduce all simulations and figures run the script run_all.py (make sure the environment is active):

 `python3 run_all.py`

 8. Figures will be located in the subdirectory fig/figures

 Depending on your hardware, the whole simulation and figure generation process will take several hours.